 June 17, 2022

-The Tennessee Department of Education recently released draft rules of the newly adopted Tennessee Investment in Student Success (TISA) funding formula.
+The Tennessee Department of Education recently released draft rules of the newly adopted Tennessee Investment in Student Achievement (TISA) funding formula.
 The public is encouraged to comment on these draft rules by emailing the department directly or sending letter by mail to the address listed on the department website.
 Comments will be collected until August 2, 2022.

 This spring, the department provided helpful TISA explainer resources breaking down the pieces of the funding formula into different funding types – base funding, direct funding, weighted funding, and outcomes funding.
 These pieces work together to give predictable funding framework for state and local administration.
 What follows are helpful suggestions to inform parents and community advocate involvement in the public comment process.

 The process by which students are identified for Unique Learning Needs (ULN) should be consistent and transparent, following existing state board requirements and school-based frameworks.

 Current draft rules specify the use Individualized Education Plans (IEPs) as an eligibility requirement.
 Including 504 plans as an eligibility requirement would ensure that students not eligible for IEPs receive funding for needed accommodations.
 The current rulemaking draft assigns students to ten different levels of need (known as Unique Learning Needs) based on hours of service per week.
 Referencing Special Education Option Codes in ULN definitions would add clarifying details to calculate services more accurately.
 There is concern from dyslexia advocacy groups that draft screening requirements are too stringent.
 Screening processes should be realigned with existing dyslexia screening framework found in the department’s Dyslexia Resource Guide.

 The process for identifying English learners should be consistent and transparent, across all ULN levels.